Beijzum/CrowdSurvivor/README.md

 ## Post-Development Thoughts

+This project was our first attempt at making a game using LibGDX.
+We thought the game would be simple and would involve only a handful of classes.
+However, the more we progressed, the more we realized how much planning was needed for an optimized project structure.
+This game gave us a lot of experience coding using OOP and SOLID principles and we will use that experience as a stepping stone in our developer journey.

 ### Future Consideration

+If we were to redo this project, we would make the following changes shown below:

 - A more aesthetically pleasing UI
 - Fix the UI elements offsetting whenever the player moves